helena-intel/openvino/docs/install_guides/deployment-manager-tool.md

 # OpenVINO™ Deployment Manager Guide {#openvino_docs_install_guides_deployment_manager_tool}

-The Deployment Manager of Intel® Distribution of OpenVINO™ creates a deployment package by assembling the model, IR files, your application, and associated dependencies into a runtime package for your target device.

-The Deployment Manager is a Python\* command-line tool that is delivered within the Intel® Distribution of OpenVINO™ toolkit for Linux\* and Windows\* release packages and available after installation in the `<INSTALL_DIR>/deployment_tools/tools/deployment_manager` directory.
+The Deployment Manager is a Python* command-line tool that creates a deployment package by assembling the model, IR files, your application, and associated dependencies into a runtime package for your target device.
+This tool is delivered within the Intel® Distribution of OpenVINO™ toolkit for Linux\* and Windows\* release packages and is available after installation in the `<INSTALL_DIR>/deployment_tools/tools/deployment_manager` directory.

 ## Prerequisites